 - If Safari appears to be stuck on an unexpected homepage

-- If Safari can't open the page because too many redirects occurred
+- If Safari can't open the page because too many redirects have occurred

 - If you want to block pop-up ads and windows

-- If you deleted Safari and don't have a backup, reinstall macOS to put Safari back in your Applications folder.
-Reinstalling macOS doesn't remove data from your computer.
+- If you've deleted Safari and don't have a backup, reinstall macOS to put Safari back in your Applications folder.
+Reinstalling macOS won't remove data from your computer.

 If you still need help, please contact Apple Support.